 There are firm camps on this one but we fall in a space of “it kinda doesn’t matter.”
-We have never had our infants on a schedule for many reasons but it makes them more flexible for travel and city life in general.
-We have tried scheduling flights generally around nap time, but inevitably there is some sort of delay, the worst of which happens when your plane sits on the runway for 35-40 minutes prior to taking off.
+We have never had our infants on a strict schedule for many reasons but it makes them more flexible for travel and city life in general.
+We have tried scheduling flights generally around nap time, but inevitably there is some sort of delay or hiccup so don’t bank on perfect alignment.

 Overnight flights may mean baby sleeps most of the flight OR may mean baby screams all night and disturbs the sleep of a few folks in your very immediate area.
-If your baby ends up crying, don’t worry because planes are loud and baby cries will be muffled by the massive engines.
+If your baby ends up crying, which might happen, take comfort in knowing that planes are loud and baby cries will mostly be muffled by the massive engines.

-Pick a time that fits your budget, schedule, and then do your best to keep baby calm, fed, entertained or just secure on your lap until you arrive.
+All of this to say, pick a time that fits your budget, schedule, and then do your best to keep baby calm, fed, entertained or just secure on your lap until you arrive.
 For most things in life, I am fully “it’s about the journey, not the destination” this does not apply to flights… its all about the destination!
 The best advice we have just expect the unexpected and plan on being adaptable.
-When it’s time for a nap, let the baby sleep.
+You can do this.